lmondada/dphil-thesis/content/02_quantum/02_basics.md

    '---'           '---'  '-----'  '---'
 ```

-where these diagrams should be read as operations to be executed from left
+where these diagrams should be read as operations to be executed from left to right.
-to right.
-This is nothing but the mathematical trick of multiplying the left
-hand side with the identity operation expressed as
+This is nothing but the mathematical trick of multiplying the left-hand side with the identity operation expressed as
 $B^{-1} \cdot B$.

-Now of course this rewrite is only sensible if the operation
-$A \circ B^{-1}$ is reasonably cheap to perform[^matmul].
+Now, of course, this rewrite is only sensible if the operation $A \circ B^{-1}$ is reasonably cheap to perform[^matmul].
 There are plenty of instances where this is indeed the case.
-Morally, the quantum compiler always has the freedom to execute
-any quantum operation---at the risk of course of producing very
-inefficient code---given that reversibility always guarantees that
-the operation can be reversed and the competition undone whenever necessary.
+Morally, the quantum compiler always has the freedom to execute any quantum operation---at the risk of producing very inefficient code---given that reversibility always guarantees that the operation can be reversed and the computation undone whenever necessary.

-[^matmul]: The $\circ$ is maths for denoting the composition of functions, so
-unlike the left-to-right
-diagram, it must be read from right to left.
+[^matmul]: The $\circ$ is maths for denoting the composition of functions, so unlike the left-to-right diagram, it must be read from right to left.
 Is your head spinning yet?

 No-cloning is also a very useful guarantee that the compiler can make use of.
-In chapter X we will see that it greatly simplifies pattern matching,
+In Chapter X we will see that it greatly simplifies pattern matching,
 useful to quickly identify all possible optimisations.
-More generally, no-cloning restricts the set of programs that the compiler
-must consider, resulting in simply compiler logic and better performance.
+More generally, no-cloning restricts the set of programs that the compiler must consider, resulting in simple compiler logic and better performance.
  we will see examples of this in chapter 3.

 ### The quantum circuit representation